hyperfi/my-portfolio/howto.md

 1.6 Create an admin user (to log into /admin)
 - Option A (Dashboard): Authentication > Users > Add User.
 Provide an email and password.
 If confirmations are enabled, complete the confirmation flow.
 - Option B (App sign-up): Temporarily add a “Sign up” form in your app (or use Supabase Auth UI) to create the first user, then remove it later.

+1.7 Create a public Storage bucket for media (images/videos)
+- Storage > Buckets > New bucket
+- Name: media
+- Public bucket: Enabled (or keep private and use Signed URLs; this guide assumes public)
+- After creating, you can optionally make folders; the app will upload to paths like <user-id>/<timestamp>-<filename>.

 ---